CARE AND SUPPORT

 “By this everyone will know that you are my disciples, if you love one another.”
 John 13:35

 FUMC is a closely connected community of Christians.
 We are there for one another through good times and bad.
 Sometimes giving care, sometimes receiving care, and always holding one another in prayer, members of FUMC are involved in numerous ministries of care and support.
 These ministries seek to offer spiritual companionship on the sometimes difficult journey of life.
-The ministries include the Circle of Care, Visitation & Respite Ministry, Worship for the Homebound, Meal Ministry, End of Life & Grief Support, Healing Hearts, Memory Cafe, AA, and Al-Anon.
+The ministries include the Circle of Care, Visitation & Respite Ministry, Worship for the Homebound, End of Life & Grief Support, Healing Hearts, Memory Cafe, AA, and Al-Anon.

 Circle of Care

 The Circle of Care is a team of lay ministers who are trained and equipped to offer spiritual and emotional support to those among us going through a period of grief, an illness, a divorce, a difficult pregnancy, a hospitalization, the dying process, a job loss, or other life transition or crisis.
 The Circle of Care team reaches out through visits, cards, and calls to help individuals weather the storms of life.